pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-key/register_key.md

 --testnet-magic 42
 ```

-Your stake key is now registered in the blockchain.
+Your stake key is now registered on the blockchain.